 That being said, one of the main supplements I use is Shilajit, a substance coming from rocks in the Himalayans.
 Shilajit is an adaptogenic herb that increases testosterone and also improves recovery from workouts.

-Fenugreek, a plant supplement that is drive enhancing and can be protective for prostate health, is another good option.
+Fenugreek, a plant supplement that is libido enhancing and can be protective for prostate health, is another good option.

 Nitric oxide boosters such as tribulus, also work well.
 Another plant-sourced compound, Tribulus does have some controversy around it, none the less when I use it regularly I find that it has an effect on testosterone levels, evident from my blood work.

-And last but not least, maca is a terrific adaptogen and something I use an aphrodisiac or drive enhancer.
+And last but not least, maca is a terrific adaptogen and something I use an aphrodisiac or libido enhancer.